pingcap/tidb-operator/en/enable-admission-webhook.md

     Prior to Kubernetes v1.15, the management mechanism of the dynamic admission control is coarser-grained and is inconvenient to use.
 To prevent the impact of the dynamic admission control on the global cluster, you need to configure the [Failure Policy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy).

     * For Kubernetes versions earlier than v1.15, it is recommended to set the `failurePolicy` of TiDB Operator to `Ignore`.
-This avoids the influence on the global cluster in case of `admission webhook` exception in TiDB Operator .
+This avoids the influence on the global cluster in case of `admission webhook` exception in TiDB Operator.

         ```yaml
         ......